suyashbakshi/LU-Decomposition-Blocked/README.md

 # LU-Decomposition-Blocked
-Implementation of blocked LU decomposition of a matrix.
+A barebone implementation of blocked LU decomposition of a matrix.
+You can use it as a starting point for openMP, MPI or any other parallelization framework.
 Feel free to use/modify/distribute the code.
 A star wouldn't go amiss if this implementation proved helpful/saved some of your valuable time. :)